-• Five projects implemented activities on raising public awareness on transitional justice.
+- Five projects implemented activities on raising public awareness on transitional justice.
 One of them was a television talk show on the reports of commissions constituted to investigate into the past cases of gross violation of international human rights law and serious violations of international humanitarian law.
 Based on a viewership survey, it is estimated that around 1.29 million viewers watched the programme and were sensitized about transitional justice.
 Another public awareness project was a street drama on transitional justice at 50 locations of 10 mid and far western districts.
 More than 18,000 people watched the performances and a sample survey conducted in these locations showed that the level of understanding among the viewers about simple facts on transitional justice before the performance was some 27 percent and after the performance it went up to 87 percent.
 The remaining three public awareness projects are producing and broadcasting radio programmes on transitional justice in local languages.
-These projects are expected to increase public awareness on transitional justice, at least in their catchments areas of 6 districts.

-Three projects have activities targeted to directly support conflict victims in the project districts and involved the conflict victims in various affected districts to advocate for justice, sharing information about how they should participate in the transitional justice process before and after the transitional justice mechanisms are formed.
+These projects are expected to increase public awareness on transitional justice, at least in their catchments areas of 6 districts. - Three projects have activities targeted to directly support conflict victims in the project districts and involved the conflict victims in various affected districts to advocate for justice, sharing information about how they should participate in the transitional justice process before and after the transitional justice mechanisms are formed.
 After counselling services, four conflict victims in Gorkha district, who were not aware about the government provisioned relief assistance before, are reported to have contacted the local administration and availed the relief package.
 Some 9,000 conflict victims have been organized in groups and networks in 22 districts.
-There are two projects compiling documentation of conflict victims in two districts - Ramechhap and Gorkha.
+There are two projects compiling documentation of conflict victims in two districts Ramechhap and Gorkha.
 The project in Ramechhap has gathered information on around 5 thousand conflict victims including 215 killings and 25 disappearances.
 The other types of victims in the compilation include those of displacement, physical torture/assault, disability, property confiscation and psychological trauma.
-Similarly, the project in Gorkha has collected information on 374 cases of (337 killings, 26 disappearances and 11 permanent disability) victimization.
-International Institute for Human Rights, Environment and Development (INHURED International) has completed almost 80% of work for the production of a docudrama on transitional justice.
+Similarly, the project in Gorkha has collected information on 374 cases of (337 killings, 26 disappearances and 11 permanent disability) victimization. - Three projects are producing awareness materials on transitional justice.
+International Institute for Human Rights, Environment and Development (INHURED International) has completed almost 95% of work for the production of a docudrama on transitional justice.
+Media Foundation Nepal (MFN) is compiling some journalistic writings on transitional justice and Judges' Society Nepal (JSN) is compiling and analyzing 15 Supreme Court judgments related with transitional justice for public awareness.